Measurement Transformers in Three-Phase Networks (Part 1)

 Transformers for alternating values are low-power transformers operating well below the saturation limit of the iron core.
 The high values of a grid value (primary values X1) are accurately amplitude and phase mapped to lower values (secondary values X2) by conversion and galvanic separation.
 The grid values can therefore be measured more easily and with less danger.

-Nominal translation
+Nominal Translation

 The nominal values X1n, the primary values and X2n the secondary values and thus the nominal translation Kn determine the choice of the transformer.